 Over the years, I’ve thought of labeling the containers, but couldn’t come up with an easy way that would survive the dishwasher.
 I didn’t feel like peeling off sticky label residue.

 Then one day it dawned on me…thanks to the chalkboard label craze, I thought of an idea and it works wonders!

-Have you seen these?
+Have you seen them?
 Crayons for a white board OR a black board.
-I have used them before for a number of purposes, but decided to try them for my leftover labeling idea.
+I have used them with my kids in the past, but decided to try them for my leftover labeling idea.